bithika94/Bitcoin-BigQuery/README.md

 pip install --upgrade google-cloud-bigquery

 Step 2.2 - Setting up authentication

-In the GCP Console, go to the Create service account key page.
+1. In the GCP Console, go to the Create service account key page.
-From the Service account list, select New service account.
+2. From the Service account list, select New service account.
-In the Service account name field, enter a name.
+3. In the Service account name field, enter a name.
-From the Role list, select Project > Owner.
+4. From the Role list, select Project > Owner.
-Click Create.
+5. Click Create.
 A JSON file that contains your key downloads to your computer.
-Provide authentication credentials to your application code by setting the environment variable GOOGLE_APPLICATION_CREDENTIALS
+6. Provide authentication credentials to your application code by setting the environment variable GOOGLE_APPLICATION_CREDENTIALS
 With command prompt:
 set GOOGLE_APPLICATION_CREDENTIALS=[PATH]

 Step 2.3 - Using the client library
 	I have used the client library to connect Bigquery with Python

-# from google.cloud import bigquery
+	# from google.com import bigquery
 	# client = bigquery.Client()